print this page

 Travelers Photo Reports

-Day 12: Cruising Lena River (40 Islands).
-Today we will cruise all day non-stop.
-During the day, we will pass one of the widest portion of the Lena river at the confluences of Lena with its main tributaries, Vilui and Aldan rivers.
+Day 11: Cruising Lena all day (40 Islands).
+The Polar Circle is behind us and we are steaming to our final point.
+During the day, we will pass one of the widest portion of the Lena river at the confluences of Lena with its main tributaries, Vilyuy River and Aldan River rivers.
 One of the remarkable features of this area is a spot with 40 Islands or more.
 At times, it feels as if you are on the ocean.
-There are definitely some interesting and breathtaking panoramas you will never forget.
-During the day you will be offered Russian language lessons, a lecture about Yakutia's economic challenges, a movie, live music, and an entertaining program in the evening.
+Have your camera ready for breathtaking panoramas and views.
+During the day you will be offered cultural and educational programs, entertaining program in the evening (check the schedule with guide).

-Day 14: Yakutsk city (end).
-Early in the morning we will arrive to Yakutsk City.
-After breakfast, the cruise crew will provide transfers to the airport or hotel in Yakutsk.
+Day 14: Yakutsk city (last stop --- end of the cruise).
+The ship arrives to Yakutsk at 05:00AM (local time).
+Early breakfast.
+Make sure everything is packed, documents especially.
+The cruise will provide transfers to the airport or hotel in Yakutsk.
 If you need help with accommodations in Yakutsk or at your next destination, or flight or train tickets arrangements, please contact Sokol Tours for assistance.

 Included:Arrival and Departure Transfers in Yakutsk city;